yakyak/hangupsjs/README.md

 `opts.cookiespath` (optional) path to file in which to store cached login cookies.
 Defaults to `cookies.json` in module dir.

+`opts.rtokenpath` (optional) path to file in which to store the oauth refresh token.
+Defaults to `refreshtoken.txt` in module dir.

 #### `connect`